wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ## Supply Chain Efficiency
 As discussed earlier, blockchain allows more effective collaboration with partners, suppliers, and other parties by supporting mechanisms, such as smart contracts and auditable workspaces.

-TODO - remove - The six impacts described earlier become motivations for people to deploy blockchains.
-Appendix A shows the use cases categorized by the micro impacts.
+The six impacts described earlier become motivations for deploying blockchains.
+[Blockchain-based Intergation Usecases](https://github.com/wso2/ETAC/blob/master/blockchain/block chain-usecases.md) describes the use cases under each motivation.

 # Feasibility